abhinavnn2002/sagemaker-flight-prices-prediction/README.md

-#  Flight Price Prediiction: An end to end machine learning project using AWS Sagemaker
+#  Flight Price Prediction: An end to end machine learning project using AWS Sagemaker